 To book an appointment, watch the handy video posted on the ESL OLC website for step-by-step instructions.
 In summary, first-time users need to select the “Enrol here” button at the ESL OLC website and should follow instructions to make an appointment.
 Students from the Keele campus and the Glendon campus can access this booking system and receive support.

-You can start by attending an online Resume & Cover Letter workshop – the schedule is posted on the Career Centre calendar.
+You can start by attending an online Resume & Cover Letter workshop – the schedule is posted on the Career Education & Development calendar.

-If the schedule of the workshop doesn’t work for you there is an interactive resume tutorial in the Career Centre’s Moodle site you can access whenever you want:
+If the schedule of the workshop doesn’t work for you there is an interactive resume tutorial in the Career Education & Development’s Moodle site you can access whenever you want:

 If you’d like feedback on your resume, drop by the Virtual Career Lounge and speak with a specially trained Peer Career Educator – no appointment required!

-You will have access to all programs and services at the Career Centre for up to two years after you graduate!
+You will have access to all programs and services at the Career Education & Development for up to two years after you graduate!